Image

 SEMESTER 4

-Integrative Project in Social Science
+Integrative Project course

-3 Choices of Upper-Level Courses in Social Science**
+3 Choices of Upper-Level Courses **

-Humanities: Ethics (Adapted to Program)
+Humanities: Ethics

-Complementary
+Complementary course

-*List of Intro-Level Courses to choose from
+*List of Intro-Level courses to choose from

 **List of Upper-Level courses to choose from: